mtripg6666tdr/candyget/README.md

 #### By return types

-You can use shorthand functions instead of passing the return type as a parameter.
+Instead of passing the return type as a parameter, you can use shorthand functions.
 ```js
 candyget(URL, "string");
 // equals